muralisuraparaju-tw/gitpod-python/README.md

-# A Python Django template on Gitpod
+# A PySpark/Jupyter template on Gitpod

-This is a [Python Django](https://www.djangoproject.com) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [PySpark](https://spark.apache.org/docs/latest/api/python/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps